fszale/school-of-titans/docs/tools.md

 Think about all these symptoms, most of them seem as a requirement to become a high achiever.
 Consider then developing a mild case of an "OCD" focused on implementing systems over goals in every aspect of your life.
 Heighten creativity, detail oriented and driven personality is often associated with the successful people, therefore, it makes sense for you to adopt some of these behaviors.

-For additional medical information about OCD please refer to this [article](https://ufhealth.org/obsessive-compulsive-personality-disorder).
+For additional information about OCD please refer to this [article](https://ufhealth.org/obsessive-compulsive-personality-disorder).
 ### Crazy ideas are good
 - How can you tell if your crazy idea wouldn't work?
 - Why is it that others are quick to judge and dismiss your idea?